Road markings, signs and speed limits

 All signs on the highway must be authorised by the authority.
 Special signs are allowed with prior approval of the Department for Transport, or if they are experimental and under trial.

 It is Doncaster Council's responsibility to ensure that road signs are installed, maintained and approved.
-Should you have an issue with a road sign, or wish to report or request a road sign please contact us:
+Should you have an issue with a road sign, or wish to report or request a road sign please contact us using the e-forms below:

 To report damaged, missing or illegible street signs and names plates please complete the online report form below: